CommandPost/FCPCafe/docs/motion/variables.md

 Special thanks to [F•X Mahoney](https://twitter.com/sightcreations) from [FCPxTemplates.com](https://fcpxtemplates.com) for his help correcting this page!

+[F•X Mahoney](https://twitter.com/sightcreations) notes on 9th Dec 2023:

+> One new thing I found out today— if you use `@#$sourceObject_sourceName`, it provides the name of the original project - that is - if you duplicated a project, `sourceName` actually provides the source project it was duplicated from.
+(Accidental find - totally surprised.)

 You can also download an example Motion Template effect [here](https://github.com/CommandPost/FCPCafe/raw/main/downloads/clip-info.zip).

 The output of the effect looks like this in Final Cut Pro 10.6.6 (created in Motion 5.6.4):